-Our second park in our mission to visit all of Calgary’s wonderful city parks brought us to Dale Hodges Park which is another City of Calgary green space that we had never been to.
+Our second park in our mission to visit all of Calgary’s wonderful city parks brought us to award-winning Dale Hodges Park which is another City of Calgary green space that we had never been to.
 It’s a beautiful area and proves that function, beauty, and environmental rehabilitation can go hand in hand.

 Dale Hodges Park